Siddharthg97/Wrapper_datavalidation/data_validation.md

 **try & exception**
 except Exception as e:
+    # handle error...
+…it means you're catching all exceptions that inherit from the base Exception class (which includes most runtime errors) and storing the error inside the variable e.
+You can then use **str(e) or e.args** to read the specific error message

+try block runs your code.

+If any Exception (or subclass) is raised, control jumps to the except block.

+The exception instance is assigned to e.

+result = 10 / 0
+except Exception as e:
+    print(f"Error occurred: {e}")
+    # e is a ZeroDivisionError: "division by zero"

+except (ZeroDivisionError, ValueError) as e:
+    # handle known errors
+Catch broad only when needed, e.g., in top-level loops to prevent crashing, but always log and re-raise if necessary .

+If using except Exception as e, log the full stack trace:

+import logging
+logging.exception("Something went wrong")
+This provides context for debugging

+except Exception as e: catches most runtime errors and gives you access to the error message.
+⚠️ Avoid overusing it — catching only what you expect is safer and makes maintenance easier.
+When used, log properly, handle cleanup, and optionally re-raise to preserve tracebacks.
+Let me know if you'd like examples for data processing, network calls, or any other scenario!

+try:
+    ...
+except Exception as e:
+    handle_error(e)

+def handle_error(e):
+    logger.error("Error occurred", exc_info=e)
+    cleanup()
+    # maybe re-raise or set fallback values

+BaseException
+ ├─ GeneratorExit
+ ├─ KeyboardInterrupt
+ ├─ SystemExit
+ └─ Exception
+      ├─ ArithmeticError (ZeroDivisionError, OverflowError…)
+      ├─ LookupError (IndexError, KeyError…)
+      ├─ ValueError, TypeError, OSError, etc.

+Use Exception for most error handling (covers typical runtime errors).
+BaseException includes critical exceptions like KeyboardInterrupt and SystemExit that you usually don’t want to catch, unless you have a very specific reason.

+except Exception as e:
     # If an error occurs, capture the error message and set forecast to NaN